UtaUtaUtau/nnsvslabeling/README.md

 ```

 This script requires numpy and scipy.
 The Log-MMSE implementation is a direct translation of [this MATLAB code](https://raw.githubusercontent.com/braindead/Noise-reduction/master/logmmse.m) into Python.

+**UPDATE 12/13/2022:** Made this script support denoising a single `.wav` file through the same drag and drop behavior.